How to find a place to live in Luxembourg

 how_to_find_appartment_moovijob

 Congratulations!
-You’ve found your dream job in Luxembourg and now all you need is a place to live?
+You’ve found your dream job in Luxembourg and now all you need is a place to live.
 Luxembourg is a beautiful country to live in with magnificent landscapes and a high quality of life.
 However, it can be overwhelming to find a place to live in a new country.
-Don’t worry, we got your back!
+Don’t worry, we've got your back!

-No matter, if you’re looking for your own place or a shared flat, if you’re a professional or a student, we wrote down all the important links and information for you, so that you can start your adventure in Luxembourg right away.
+Whether you’re looking for a place to live or a shared flat, whether you’re a professional or a student, we've compiled all the essential links and information for you so that you can start your adventure in Luxembourg right away.

 Before you dive into your search for your dream home in Luxembourg, it is important that you ask yourself the following questions:

-Luxembourg might be a small country, but there exist still a lot of different villages and cities where you can live.
-Do you want to have a place in the metropolitan capital, the countryside or in the Border region close to France, Belgium or Germany?
+Luxembourg might be a small country, but there are still a lot of different villages and cities where you can live.
+Do you want to have a place in the metropolitan capital, the countryside, or in the Border region close to France, Belgium or Germany?
 There are a lot of things to consider, such as the distance to your workplace, cultural life and public transportation.
-To better decide which area might best fit your needs, you can have a look here.
+To better decide which area might best fit your needs, you can have a look at this website: luxemboug.public.lu.

 Both types of living arrangements have their advantages and disadvantages.
 However, you should be sure about what you are looking for to better start your search.
 Some sites and agencies only offer places for one person or couples, while others are especially for those who want to live in a shared flat with other professionals or students.

 It’s important to know how much money you have available each month to pay your rent and eventual extra costs not included in the rent.
-Depending on your budget you might have more or less choices.
-Since an apartment in the city center is almost always more expensive than one in the suburbs, you should be open to search for a place to live in a wider area and not just in a 1-km-perimeter.
+Depending on your budget, you might have more or fewer choices.
+Since an apartment in the city center is almost always more expensive than one in the suburbs, you should be open to searching for a place to live in a wider area and not just in a 1-km perimeter.

 Co-living / Shared flat: